zalando-incubator/remora/README.md

 [Remora](https://github.com/zalando-incubator/remora) is a monitoring utility for [Apache Kafka](http://kafka.apache.org/) that provides consumer lag checking as a service.
 An HTTP endpoint is provided to request consumer group information on demand.
 Combining this with a time series database like [KairosDB](https://kairosdb.github.io/) it is possible to graph your consumer group status; see [remora fetcher](https://github.com/imduffy15/remora-fetcher) for an example of this.

 Remora is stable and **production ready**.
-Currently, a number of production kafka clusters in Zalando are monitored by Remora.
+A number of production kafka clusters in Zalando are being monitored by Remora right now!

 ## Inspiration